-1. Prior to issuance of a building permit on Silver Lake Village I, the property owner shall submit to the City a Physical Mine Hazards and Historic Mine
+- 1. Prior to issuance of a building permit on Silver Lake Village I, the property owner shall submit to the City a Physical Mine Hazards and Historic Mine Waste report.

-Waste report.
 If historic mine waste is located on the site, a mine waste mitigation plan shall also be submitted in compliance with the Park City Soils Boundary Ordinance requirements and regulations as described in the Park City Municipal Code.
-This shall be noted on Exhibit 1 of the final executed 12th Amended Deer Valley MPD document as a footnote for Lot I.

-- 2. If a single building is proposed on combined Lot I, the building shall be designed to be broken into a minimum of three volumetric masses above final grade, exhibiting both horizontal and vertical articulation.
-Common underground parking is permitted.
-This shall be noted on Exhibit 1 of the final executed 12th Amended Deer Valley MPD document as a footnote for Lot I. - 3.
-The final executed MPD document shall be recorded at Summit County within one year of the Planning Commission approval of the amendment or the approval shall be void unless a written request for an extension is submitted prior to expiration date and approved by the Planning Director.
+This shall be noted on Exhibit 1 of the final executed 12th Amended Deer Valley MPD document as a footnote for Lot I. - 2.
+If a single building is proposed on combined Lot I, the building shall be designed to be broken into a minimum of three volumetric masses above final grade, exhibiting both horizontal and vertical articulation.
+Common underground parking is permitted and consolidated garage is encouraged.
+This shall be noted on Exhibit 1 of the final executed 12th Amended Deer Valley MPD